A Florida Enchantment: Production background

-The film includes white actors in blackface, an aspect carefully dissected in Siobhan B. Somerville's book Queering the Color Line Race and the Invention of Homosexuality in American Culture (Duke University Press, 2000).
-Since its inclusion in Vito Russo's 1981 book The Celluloid Closet: Homosexuality in the Movies and the documentary film adaptation, The Celluloid Closet (Rob Epstein and Jeffrey Friedman, 1995), A Florida Enchantment has been seen as one of the earliest screen representations of homosexuality and cross-dressing in American culture.
+The film includes white actors in blackface, an aspect carefully dissected in Siobhan B. Somerville's book Queering the Color Line: Race and the Invention of Homosexuality in American Culture.
+Since its inclusion in Vito Russo's 1981 book The Celluloid Closet: Homosexuality in the Movies and its 1995 documentary film adaptation, A Florida Enchantment has been seen as one of the earliest screen representations of homosexuality and cross-dressing in American culture.
+Alison McMahan, a screenwriter and filmmaker, argued that the film was "influenced by the Solax approach to crossdressing, transbodiment, and role revesal."